SPAAM-community/wss-summer-school/docs/organisers/denbi-nodesetup.md

   echo "export PATH=$PATH:~/bin/metaWRAP/bin" >> ~/.bashrc && source ~/.bashrc
   ```

-- Set up Volume (NOTE: this now may happen automatically on instance generation, however instructions here in case you reboot and have to remount)
+- Set up Volume

+  NOTE: **this now may happen automatically on instance generation**, however instructions here in case you reboot and have to remount)

   - Cloud Portal > Virtual Machines > Instances > Volumes > Create and Attach Volume
     - Specify e.g. roughly total amount divided by number of nodes